Using Custom Domains

 • CNAME (DKIM):

-• Value: Can directly copy paste the value from the API response (e.g., {random_letters_numbers}.dkim.amazonses.com).
+• Value: Copy the Value from the console (e.g., abc123.dkim.amazonses.com).

 • TXT (DMARC/SPF):